dragon-devs/dargo-cli/README.md

-# ship-next
+# dargo

+> **Lightning-fast Next.js deployment to any VPS** - One command to ship with SSL, zero-downtime, and automatic rollbacks.

-A lightweight, powerful deployment tool for Next.js applications to Debian-based VPS servers with automatic SSL, environment management, and zero-downtime deployments.
+A powerful, minimalist deployment tool for Next.js applications to Debian-based VPS servers with automatic SSL, environment management, and zero-downtime deployments.

 ## Features